Paving the way for transitions --- a case for Weyl geometry

-The second step of the usual ew symmetry breaking scenario, (II) in the characterization above, consists of reducing the underdetermination of the (squared) norm of $\Phi$, respectively the expectation value of $\Phi^{\ast}\Phi$.
+The second aspect of the usual ew symmetry breaking scenario, (II) in the characterization above, consists of reducing the underdetermination of the (squared) norm of $\Phi$, respectively the vacuum expectation value of $\Phi^{\ast}\Phi = |h|^2$.
 In the ordinary Higgs-e.a. mechanism that is achieved by ad hoc postulating a quartic potential of ``Mexican hat'' type for the Higgs field.
-In the IWOD approach, a similar potential for the gravitational $\phi$ is {\em naturally} given by (\ref{quartic potential}), with ground state in (\ref{potential condition}).
+In the iWOD approach, a similar potential for the gravitational $\phi$ is {\em naturally} given by (\ref{quartic potential}), with ground state in (\ref{potential condition}).
+It remains to be seen whether the Higgs potential can be related to it in a mathematically and physically convincing way.